stravos97/organise-files-folders-front-end/organize_gui/README.md

 9. The **OrganizeRunner** returns both the parsed results and the raw log output to the **PreviewPanel**.
 10. The **PreviewPanel** updates the UI to display the simulation results and logs to the **User**.

-## Codebase Structure & Component Interaction
+### Detailed Codebase Structure & Component Interaction

 The project follows a modular structure designed for separation of concerns: